Commonwealth of Nations: Literature

 Salman Rushdie is another post-Second World War writer from the former British colonies who permanently settled in the United Kingdom.
 Rushdie achieved fame with Midnight's Children (1981).
 His most controversial novel, The Satanic Verses (1989), was inspired in part by the life of Muhammad.
-V. S. Naipaul (born 1932), born in Trinidad, was another immigrant, who wrote among other things A Bend in the River (1979).
+V. S. Naipaul (born 1932), born in Trinidad, was another immigrant, who wrote, among other things, A Bend in the River (1979).
 Naipaul won the Nobel Prize in Literature in 2001.

 Many other Commonwealth writers have achieved an international reputation for works in English, including Nigerian novelist Chinua Achebe, and playwright Wole Soyinka.
 Soyinka won the Nobel Prize in Literature in 1986, as did South African novelist Nadine Gordimer in 1995.
 Other South African writers in English are novelist J. M. Coetzee (Nobel Prize 2003) and playwright Athol Fugard.
-Kenya's most internationally renowned author is Ngũgĩ wa Thiong'o, who has written novels, plays and short stories in English.
+Kenya's most internationally renowned author is Ngũgĩ wa Thiong'o, author of novels, plays and short stories in English.
 Poet Derek Walcott, from Saint Lucia in the Caribbean, was another Nobel Prize winner in 1992.
 An Australian, Patrick White, a major novelist in this period, whose first work was published in 1939, won in 1973.
 Other noteworthy Australian writers at the end of this period are poet Les Murray, and novelist Peter Carey, who is one of only four writers to have won the Booker Prize twice.

-Political system
+Politics and judiciary

-Due to their shared constitutional histories, most countries in the Commonwealth have similar legal and political systems.
-The Commonwealth requires its members to be functioning democracies that respect human rights and the rule of law.
-Most Commonwealth countries have the bicameral Westminster system of parliamentary democracy.
-The Commonwealth Parliamentary Association facilitates co-operation between legislatures across the Commonwealth, and the Commonwealth Local Government Forum promotes good governance amongst local government officials.
-Most Commonwealth members use common law, modelled on English law.
-The Latimer House Principles adopted in 2003 are aware of the separation of powers.
-The Judicial Committee of the Privy Council is the supreme court of 14 Commonwealth members.
+Commonwealth countries have similar legal and government systems, whilst the Commonwealth Charter includes commitments to democracy, human rights and the rule of law.
+Most Commonwealth countries have a Westminster system of parliamentary democracy, with elected legislatures, multi-party elections, responsible government and often two chambers.
+The Commonwealth Parliamentary Association facilitates co-operation between legislatures across the Commonwealth, and the Commonwealth Local Government Forum promotes good governance among local government officials.

+Nonetheless, Commonwealth leadership was criticised for admitting Gabon as a member at the 2022 Commonwealth Heads of Government Meeting in Kigali, Rwanda – a country with poor human rights record – despite the fact that Gabon had been governed for 56 years by the kleptocratic Bongo family, until they were overthrown in a coup in 2023.

+Most Commonwealth countries use common law, modelled on English law.
+The Latimer House Principles adopted in 2003 reflect the separation of powers.
+Judges are appointed by independent commissions in most Commonwealth countries, a change which took place across the Commonwealth in the late 20th and early 21st centuries and is reflected in the Cape Town Principles.